SumoLogic/sumologic-documentation/docs/manage/security/installation-tokens.md

 Opposed to [Access Keys](access-keys.md), you can embed your Installation Tokens in installation scripts confident they cannot be used to make [API](/docs/api) requests if compromised.
 You can also freely deactivate or delete [users](/docs/manage/users-roles/users) without worrying about updating Access Keys in installation scripts since Installation Tokens are associated with your account instead of users.

 :::note
 Multiple collectors can use the installation token.
-Additionally, installation tokens are only used to initially register the collectors to the acount, and are not used by the collector after that point.
+Additionally, installation tokens are only used to initially register the collectors to the account, and are not used by the collector after that point.
 :::

 ## Limitations